-The flowmeter is attached to the main circuit board near the top left corner (see Figure 1.)
-A ball in the flowmeter column indicates the flow rate of the sample-draw detector.
+The flowmeter is attached to the main circuit board near the top left corner (see Figure 4.)
+A ball in the flowmeter column indicates the flow rate to the sensors.
 The flowmeter measures the flow in the range 0.2 to 2.0 SCFH (Standard Cubic Feet per Hour).
 Although the sample-draw detector will operate down to a flow of 0.6 SCFH, the optimum flow rate is 1.2 SCFH.